orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 ></now-playlist>
 ```

-I decided to expose the relevant attributes in order to keep the logics in one <a href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.aanidwnn4" target="_blank">&#8220;smart" component</a> (the &#8220;now-playing" component) and keeping this component as stateless as possible.
+I decided to expose the relevant attributes in order to keep the logics in one <a href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.aanidwnn4" target="_blank">"smart" component</a> (the "now-playing" component) and keeping this component as stateless as possible.

-### Creating Files For &#8220;Now Playlist" Component
+### Creating Files For "Now Playlist" Component

 The next step was to generate the appropriate boilerplate of files for this component.
-For generating these files, I used <a href="https://www.npmjs.com/package/gulp-dogen" target="_blank">&#8220;gulp-dogen"</a> - an npm module I wrote for this repetitive task of generating directories and files for a certain purpose.
+For generating these files, I used <a href="https://www.npmjs.com/package/gulp-dogen" target="_blank">"gulp-dogen"</a> - an npm module I wrote for this repetitive task of generating directories and files for a certain purpose.

-&#8220;gulp-dogen" takes the name of the component from a cli command, then it adds this name in all of the files where you specify it, and created a new directory with the new files in it.
+"gulp-dogen" takes the name of the component from a cli command, then it adds this name in all of the files where you specify it, and created a new directory with the new files in it.

 Finally, I came up with these files: